PoCInnovation/Workshops/software/4.Docker/README.md

 > Documentation on how [docker-compose](https://docs.docker.com/compose/) works.<br>
 > What is the default port of your flask/mysql services ?

-If you have done this step correctly, your Epytodo should be accessible in the same way as when you launch it manually with python.
+If you did this step correctly, your Epytodo should be accessible as if it were manually launched with python.

 ## To go further